aleppard/argus/README.md

 queries are passed to DuckDuckGo.
 Note that queries that are forwarded to DuckDuckGo are no more private than those run directly on their website.

+Argus provides three major benefits over using a search engine
+directly:

+* Enhanced privacy.
+* Increased performance for queries that can be performed locally.
+* Reduces reliance on network access.
+Locally performed queries do not require network access.

 ![Screenshot!](/screenshot.jpg)

 ## Features